Yuanmousaurus: Classification

 Yuanmousaurus is deemed to be a basal member of the Eusauropoda, standing outside the Neosauropoda, which comprises all more derived sauropods.
 In its species description, Lü Junchang and colleagues considered Yuanmousaurus a member of the Euhelopodidae that was closely related to Patagosaurus, more basal than Euhelopus, and more derived than Omeisaurus.
 The Euhelopodidae, however, is abandoned by many palaeontologists since the systematic position of Euhelopus itself is controversial.
 A newer analysis by Toru Sekiya places Yuanmousaurus within the Mamenchisauridae, together with Mamenchisaurus, Tienshanosaurus and Chuanjiesaurus.
+In 2013, a study describing the sauropod Nebulasaurus, also from the Zhanghe Formation, evaluated the characters distinguishing Yuanmousaurus and considered them invalid, since they were present in other sauropod taxa.

 Discovery

 The only skeleton (YMV 601) was recovered in May 2000 in the village Jiangyi in Yuanmou County, Yunnan Province.
 The excavation was led by palaeontologists of the Yunnan Provincial Institute of Cultural Relics and Archaeology, the Yuanmou Museum and the Chuxiong Museum.
 Today, the fossils are part of the Yuanmou Museum collection.
 They were described as Yuanmousaurus jiangyiensis by Lü Junchang and colleagues in 2006.
 The name adverts to Yuanmou County and the village Jiangyi, where the fossils were found.